The Authority of the Believer | Here's How to USE It!

 - •• Four young ladies, each of whom had the gift of prophecy.
 This is consistent with Peter's great Pentecost sermon where, quoting the prophet Joel, he says, "...I will pour out my Spirit on all people.
 Your sons and daughters will prophesy..."
 (Acts 2:17).

 •• As a pastor in Pentecostal churches I have seen literally hundreds of Spirit-filled believers, young and old, men and women, being used in the gifts of the Holy Spirit.
-Not just pastors and elders, but the members of the church broadly — born-again Christians, aware of the authority Jesus has given believers, and finding the source of spiritual power in the baptism with the Holy Spirit.
+Not just pastors and elders of the church, but the members of the church broadly — born-again Christians, aware of the authority Jesus has given believers, and finding the source of spiritual power in the baptism with the Holy Spirit.